How To Make DIY Wine Cork Garland

 STEP 3:

+Clear each cork after drilling with a small screwdriver.
+This will make it easier to string.
 String your cork and beads onto jute twine using a long beading needle or a folded piece of wire as I did here.
 Use it to hook and pull the end of twine through your corks and beads.

 Photo of jute twine being pulled through a drilled wine cork using a folded over piece of thin wire.
 You can also use a beading needle.
 Using wire or a beading needle makes beading long wine corks and wood beads quick and easy!